A Happy Immune System, Naturally

 “Your Kids Never Get Sick.”

-He has never been given Tylenol, or any pharmaceutical.
+Never been given (or needed) Tylenol, or any pharmaceutical.

-He has been to the hospital once after a fall down the stairs.
+He has been to the hospital once with a broken leg.

-My 13-year-old has had antibiotics once in his life.
+My 14-year-old has had antibiotics once in his life.

 We don’t own a single pharmaceutical.

-Let’s be clear – my kids do get sick.
-More accurately though, it is indeed quite rare comparatively.
+Let’s be clear – my kids get sick.
+But it is indeed quite rare when I observe their peers.
 (About) twice a year and usually with a change of season, our family experiences a typical run-of-the-mill cold.
 At least once per year by similar accounts we get knocked down by the flu.
 No big deal.

-I believe it is IMPORTANT and in fact HEALTHY to get sick:
+It is IMPORTANT and HEALTHY to get sick:

 For babies (4+ months), a cold or flu is a clear indication that they are being appropriately exposed to the germy terrain of their brand new environment.
 A natural inoculation.
 This concept definitely felt necessary to us instead of sanitizing their world which seemed counter-intuitive… despite our modern obsession with disinfecting…. everything.